lgmorand/azuredevops-self-service-project-creation/processing/readme.md

 ![trigger release](./media/processing%203.png)

-That's ALL !
-If everything was configured properly, whenever you create a new *Demand* ticket, after few seconds you should see in Microsoft Flow a iteration of your flow and if everything went fine, you should discover a new project in your Azure DevOps organization.
+That's ALL!
+If everything was configured properly, whenever you create a new *Demand* ticket, after few seconds you should see in Microsoft Flow n iteration of your flow and if everything went fine, you should discover a new project in your Azure DevOps organization.

-It's not perfect yet and I listed here some ideas of [improvments](../improvments/readme.md).
+It's not perfect yet and I listed here some ideas of [improvments](../improvements/readme.md).